The beginning of April in the UK brings with it an exciting event. That is, of course, the end of the tax year.

 What is a stocks and shares ISA?

-In case you don't know ISAs — individual savings accounts — are unique to the UK and give holders a means of shielding money from the taxman.
+Individual savings accounts (ISAs) are unique to the UK and give UK residents a means of saving and investing tax-efficiently.

 There are a few different types of ISA out there but Freetrade offers a stocks and shares ISA, which makes sense because stocks and shares are our bag.